lineofflight/peddler/README.md

 For a sample implementation, see my [MWS Orders](https://github.com/hakanensari/mws-orders) library.

+### Debugging

+To introspect requests, set the `EXCON_DEBUG` environment value to a truthy value.

+### Errors

-Finally, you can handle network errors caused by throttling or other transient issues by defining an error handler.
+Handle network errors caused by throttling or other transient issues by defining an error handler.

 ```ruby
 MWS::Orders::Client.on_error do |e|